sheldonhull/sheldonhull.hugo/content/blog/2017-09-03-recovery-is-a-marathon,-not-a-sprint-hurricane-harvey.md

 - ramblings
 - flood
 - follower-of-Jesus
-title: Recovery is a Marathon, Not a Sprint - Hurricane Harvey
+title: "Recovery is a Marathon, Not a Sprint - Hurricane Harvey"
+slug: "Recovery is a Marathon, Not a Sprint - Hurricane Harvey"
 ---

 It's important to remember that the road to recovery is not an instant process.
 Right now we have a ton of volunteers and people working to help those in need.
 I'm reminding myself, as much as any readers here, the process to recovery for people most impacted is not a single week of effort event.
 In some cases, entire homes were lost and without flood insurance, the financial devastation can be profound.